70 Famous Landmarks in Italy to Visit: The Ultimate Guide

 The Basilica of San Giovanni in Laterano, also known as the Cathedral of Rome, is one of Italy’s oldest and most influential churches.
 Located in the southeast of Rome, it is the first among the four major papal basilicas and the official ecclesiastical seat of the Bishop of Rome.

 Constructed in the 4th century by Emperor Constantine the Great, the basilica has undergone several renovations throughout history.
-The current form of the basilica dates back to the 17th century, featuring stunning Baroque architecture and numerous chapels adorned with beautiful frescoes and artwork.
+Its current form dates back to the 17th century, and it features stunning Baroque architecture and numerous chapels adorned with beautiful frescoes and artwork.

 A visit to the Basilica of San Giovanni in Laterano is a must for any visitor to Rome.
 The building’s grandeur, religious significance, and historical importance make it a fascinating and captivating site.